Matt Nagy: Chicago Bears

 On January 8, 2018, Nagy was hired by the Chicago Bears to become the 16th head coach in team history.
 Reid gave his support for Nagy and called him the "best head-coaching candidate he's ever had."
-Nagy is the first Delaware alumnus to become an NFL head coach.
+Given Nagy's relatively young age at 39, the fact that he was even given serious consideration for a head coaching position was cited as one of the first examples of the "Sean McVay effect", or the rising trend of teams hiring younger head coaches that specialized in offensive strategy.
+Nagy was the first Delaware alumnus to become an NFL head coach.

 In assembling his staff, Nagy convinced defensive coordinator Vic Fangio, who led a top-ten-ranked Bears defense in 2017 and had also interviewed for the team's head coaching job, and his assistants to stay.
 Quarterbacks coach Dave Ragone was the lone Fox offensive assistant to remain in Chicago.
 To fill the other openings, Nagy hired coaches with previous ties to him, including Childress as a senior offensive consultant through the 2018 offseason and training camp, former Chiefs assistant special teams coordinator Brock Olivo in the same position, Ginn and Eagles colleague Bill Shuey as quality control coaches, and ex-Dragons teammate Mike Furrey as wide receivers coach.

 In Nagy's first season as head coach, the Bears won the NFC North for the first time since 2010.
-After defeating the Green Bay Packers on December 16 to improve to 10–4, he became the second Bears rookie head coach in team history to win ten games, joining George Halas in 1920.
-He ended the regular season with two more wins, finishing his first year as a head coach with a 12–4 record; he and Paddy Driscoll (1956) are the only coaches in Bears history to have a winning record and qualify for the playoffs in their debut seasons.
-However, the Bears were defeated by Pederson and the Eagles in the Wild Card Round 16–15 after the game-winning field goal was blocked and hit the crossbar twice.
+They defeated the Green Bay Packers on December 16 to improve to 10–4, as Nagy became the second Bears' rookie head coach in team history to win 10 games, joining George Halas in 1920.
+Nagy ended the regular season with two more wins, finishing his first year as a head coach with a 12–4 record; he and Paddy Driscoll (1956) are the only coaches in Bears history to have a winning record and qualify for the playoffs in their debut seasons.
+However, the Bears were narrowly defeated by Pederson and the Eagles in the Wild Card Round 16–15 after the game-winning field goal was blocked and hit the crossbar twice.
 In January 2019, Nagy received Coach of the Year honors from the Pro Football Writers Association and Associated Press.
 He was the first Bears coach to be given the AP award since Lovie Smith in 2005 and the fifth in team history.
-He is also the fifth coach in team history to record at least 12 wins in a season, joining George Halas, Mike Ditka, Dick Jauron, and Lovie Smith.
+Nagy also became the fifth coach in team history to record at least 12 wins in a season, joining George Halas, Mike Ditka, Dick Jauron, and Lovie Smith.